julienvollering/DSMdepth/ms/ms.md

 Since peatland occurrence/extent requires non-zero peat depth [the specific threshold varies by definition, @minasnyMappingMonitoringPeatland2023], they are fundamentally linked.
 The goal, therefore, should be a unified prediction framework for occurrence and depth.
 We caution against reducing continuous depth predictions to arbitrary classes [as in @ivanovsModelingGeospatialDistribution2024; @karjalainenComparisonTwoGammaray2024], since classes can be derived from continuous predictions.
-The distribution of peat depths across landscapes is zero-inflated, and research is needed to determine whether it is more efficient to parameterize a single model of peat depth (with a larger, generalized dataset) or to break down the problem by classifying zero depth and then regressing non-zero depths (with smaller, specialized datasets).
+The distribution of peat depths across full landscapes is zero-inflated, and research is needed to determine whether it is more efficient to parameterize a single model of peat depth (with a larger, generalized dataset) or to break down the problem by classifying zero depth and then regressing non-zero depths (with smaller, specialized datasets).
 Coupling occurrence and depth will reduce the prevalence of incoherence that we found: deep peat outside the peatland extent and zero depth inside it.
 A key challenge going forward will be obtaining training data that represents both zero and non-zero components of the depth distribution, since sampling designs often focus on known peatlands.